Unruh Civil Rights Act: Disability litigation

 Since the passage of the federal Americans with Disabilities Act, disability access violations count among the practices that run afoul of the Unruh act.
 Combined with the California Disabled Persons Act (Civil Code Sections 54 – 55.32), disability access plaintiffs are allowed to tack on state claims for money damages onto requests for injunctive relief in ADA lawsuits.
 The act allows plaintiffs to claim treble damages with a minimum of $4000 per access violation plus attorneys fees.
 In most states, plaintiffs are entitled to only injunctive relief, having the disability access issue fixed.
 As a result of the damages claimed under Unruh Act, California accounts for 42% of all ADA litigation nationwide.
 However, in California, damages may be reduced in certain cases to $2,000 or $1,000 if construction related accessibility violations are corrected within 30–60 days of being served with a complaint.

 Modifications

 In 2009 a proposed change, SB 242, that would have added use of language to the list of protected statuses, was vetoed by Governor Arnold Schwarzenegger.
-In 2015 a proposed change, SB 600, that added citizenship, primary language, and immigration status to the list of protected statuses, was signed into law by Governor Jerry Brown.
+In 2015, Governor Jerry Brown signed into law SB 600, adding citizenship, primary language, and immigration status to the list of protected statuses.